Freechains/README/docs/cmds.md

 ```

 Freechains only accepts posts in `UTF-8`.
-Binary files must be encoded as text with `uuencode` or `base64`, for example.
+Binary files must be encoded as text, for example, with `uuencode` or `base64`.

 - `<name>`: name of the chain
 - (file | inline | -)